openqasm/openqasm/source/language/openpulse.rst

 ~~~~~~~~~~~~~~~~~~

 The (frequency, phase) tuple of a frame can be manipulated throughout program
-by referencing ``.frequency``, and ``.phase``.
-Operations must be
+by referencing ``.frequency``, and ``.phase``, with updates applied immediately
-appropriate for the respective type, ``float`` for frequency and ``angle`` for
+at the current time of the frame.
+Operations must be appropriate for the respective type,
-phase.
-Again, the exact precision of these calculations is hardware specific.
-The frequency
+``float`` for frequency and ``angle`` for phase.
+Again, the exact precision of these calculations
-and phase updates will applied immediately at the current time of the frame.
+is hardware specific.
+If either the frequency or phase are set to values that are invalid for
+the hardware, the compiler shall raise a compile-time error.

 Here's an example of manipulating the phase to calibrate an ``rz`` gate on a frame called
 ``driveframe``: